AdeptMind/frontend-interview-assignment/README.md

 ## Deliverable

 Once you are satisfied with your code, please zip the contents and submit via email.
 Do not include the `.git`, `.next`, `node_modules` or other git-ignored directories to reduce the size of the zip.

+We will be interested in reviewing code based on the following criteria:

+- Code is written in a style that is easy to read and understand.
+- Code is performant within the scope of the requirements.
+- Product page is accessible and SEO friendly.
+- Directory structure is easily understandable and scalable.
+- Complex code is documented, where needed. (why not how)
+- Product page matches design within a reasonable degree of accuracy.
+- Dependencies are not overused.
+- Semantic HTML elements are used where appropriate.

 ## Api